SfC Home > Physical Science > Physics >

 Questions you may have include:

-- What rate do objects moving sideways and stationary fall at?
+- At what rate do objects moving sideways and stationary fall?

 - When happens when you shoot a gun parallel to the ground?

-Since the Earth is a sphere with a circumference of approximately 40,000 km or 25,000 mi, the ground can be considered level or flat—not counting hills and valleys—for short distances of several kilometers or several miles.
+Note: Since the Earth is a sphere with a circumference of approximately 40,000 km or 25,000 mi, the ground can be considered level or flat (not counting hills and valleys) for short displacements of several kilometers or several miles.

 Pull of gravity downward is the same for moving and stationary objects